Jacopo Hosciuc

-Jacopo Adriano Hosciuc (born 12 October 2005) is a motorcycle racer who competes for MSi in the MotoE World Championship.
-Born in Italy, he competes for Romania at an international level.
+Jacopo Adriano Hosciuc (born 12 October 2005) is a Romanian motorcycle racer.
+He currently races in the Ducati V2 Future Champ Academy.

+Personal life

+Jacopo Hosciuc was born in Rome, to a family of Romanian immigrants.
+His mother, Laura, is from Cluj-Napoca, while his father, Adrian, hails from Sighetu Marmației.

 Early career

+Hosciuc began riding motorcycles at the age of four.
+Prior to his selection for the Northern Talent Cup, he competed in the Italian CIV Championship (Campionato Italiano Velocità), participating in the MiniGP classes and later in PreMoto3.
+He also raced in the Romanian National Championship in the junior minimoto categories.
 Hosciuc was selected in 2020 to compete in the inaugural season of the Northern Talent Cup.
-In his first race, he finished second behind the german Freddie Heinrich.
-During his first season, he finished 5th overall and was selected again to compete in 2021, where he finished 6th, securing a victory at the Assen TT Circuit.
+In his first race, he finished second behind the German Freddie Heinrich.
+During his first season, he finished 5th overall and was selected again to compete in 2021, where he finished 6th, securing a victory at the TT Circuit Assen.
 He joined the Stock European Championship in 2022 and at the end of the 2023 season, he made his debut in the Moto2 European Championship.